Holographic Entanglement Negativity and Thermodynamics in Backreacted AdS Black Hole: Summary and Discussion

-In this work, we have studied the entanglement thermodynamics and HEN in a strongly coupled large $N_c$ field theory at finite temperature and backreacted by the heavy static fundamental quarks.
-This theory is dual to a deformed AdS black hole background with backreaction sourced by the string cloud.
-First, we studied the HEE at both low and high temperatures in the small backreaction regime.
-The analysis of HEE in low temperature limit allowed us to identify a first law like relation for the entanglement entropy.
-We briefly review the EWCS and comment on the reflected entropy.
-Subsequently, we explored the behavior of HEN for adjacent, bipartite, and disjoint subsystem configurations.
-The main focus of this work is to understand how the backreaction parameter $\rho$ modifies quantum correlations across different thermal regimes and how these results compare with the corresponding behavior of HEE.
-Our analysis reveals a striking regime dependence: in the adjacent case, the low $T_f$ expansion produces a correction proportional to $(1-\rho)T_f^{\,d}$ which suppresses HEN and thus confirms that heavy quark backreaction reduces distillable entanglement in the near-vacuum phase.
-Conversely, in the high $T_f$ limit the relevant $\widetilde S(\rho,d)$ coefficients increase with $\rho$ leading to an enhancement of HEN, in contrast to the suppression seen at low temperature.
-In the bipartite configuration, the competition is more subtle: at low temperature, two different backreaction terms appear, one proportional to $\rho T_f^{\,d-1}$ that can enhance negativity, and another proportional to $(1-\rho)T_f^{\,d}$ that tends to suppress it, producing a parameter-dependent interplay.
-At high temperature, however, the bipartite negativity scales as $L^{d-2}T_f^{d-2}$ with an overall enhancement from backreaction.
-For disjoint subsystems, a similar trend emerges: the low--$T_f$ regime is dominated by suppressive $(1-\rho)$ terms while the high--$T_f$ result exhibits enhancement due to the monotonic growth of the $\widetilde S(\rho,d)$ coefficients.
-Comparing with HEE, we find that while both measures share similar thermal scaling laws, HEE is primarily extensive and insensitive to the distinction between quantum and classical correlations, whereas HEN captures the suppression/enhancement of distillable quantum correlations induced by backreaction.
+Subsequently, we explored the behavior of HEN for adjacent, bipartite and disjoint subsystem configurations.
+The main focus of this work is to understand how the backreaction modifies quantum correlations across different thermal regimes and how these results compare with the corresponding behavior of HEE.
+Our analysis reveals a striking regime dependence: for adjacent subsystems case, the low temperature expansion produces a correction proportional to $(1-\rho)T_f^{\,d}$ which enhances HEN and thus confirms that backreaction increases the distillable entanglement in the near vacuum phase.
+In the high temperature limit, the relevant $\widetilde S(\rho,d)$ coefficients increase with $\rho$ leading to an enhancement of HEN.
+For the bipartite configuration, the HEN shows increasing behavior with backreaction in low and high temperature limits, and isolate the thermal entropy.
+For disjoint subsystems, a similar increasing trend emerges in the low $T_f$ regime is dominated by $(1-\rho)$ terms, while in the high $T_f$ due to monotonically increasing $\widetilde S(\rho,d)$ coefficients.
+In contrast to the holographic entanglement entropy and mutual information which capture total correlations and become insensitive to quantum entanglement at high temperature, the more reliable measure provided by holographic entanglement negativity successfully captures the enhancement of distillable quantum correlations induced by backreaction.
+From our analysis of the critical separation for the disjoint configuration using holographic entanglement negativity, we find that the critical separation increases with increasing backreaction.
+This behavior is consistent with the enhancement of quantum correlations induced by backreaction, implying that a larger spatial separation is required to completely destroy entanglement.
+In this sense, stronger backreaction shifts the transition between the entangled and disentangled phases to larger separations, highlighting the role of matter backreaction in shaping the entanglement structure of strongly coupled holographic plasmas.